 Can’t Find A Good Chipotle Sauce in Store

 Looking through the grocery store, I have not been able to find a chipotle sauce on the shelves.
-When I did find one in a local deli, I found it to be sweet, and found out it contained added sugar.
-Chipotle sauce should be hot not sweet, unless of course, that is how you like it.
+When I did find one in a local deli, I found it to be sweet and found out it contained added sugar.
+The chipotle sauce should be hot, not sweet, unless, of course, that is how you like it.

 Mild or Hot?

 All the ingredients are added to a blender or food processor, making this recipe easy to make.
-My Ninja blender is what I use to make this sauce, because it is powerful enough to break down the peppers without over blending the sauce.
+My Ninja blender is what I use to make this sauce because it is powerful enough to break down the peppers without over blending the sauce.
 The more you process the ingredients, the thinner the sauce becomes.
 If you don’t have a blender, you can use a food processor.
-If using a food processor, I like to add the peppers to the bowl and processing them for a few seconds before adding the other ingredients to avoid over processing the sauce.
+If using a food processor, I like to add the peppers to the bowl and process them for a few seconds before adding the other ingredients to avoid over-processing the sauce.

 How to store Chipotle Sauce

 Chipotle Sauce keeps well in a mason jar in the fridge.
 The sauce will only keep until the expiry date on the Greek yogurt, which I like to write on the lid of the jar or on a sticker stuck to the side of the jar.

 My favourite recipe to use this Chipotle Sauce is with Grilled Sweet Potatoes or Sweet Potato Fries.
 This sauce is also great for dipping Air Fryer Fingerling Potatoes.

 - 1 cup mayonnaise

 - 3 chipotle peppers in adobo sauce

 - 1 Tbsp adobo sauce from the peppers